yezero/sandstorm/docs/administering/install-troubleshooting.md

 - Change them, and save them.

-For what it is worth, Sandstorm can function OK without email (though some features require email).
-However, Sandstorm often acts strangely if Sandstorm thinks email works, but in fact it doesn't.
+For what it is worth, Thurly can function OK without email (though some features require email).
+However, Thurly often acts strangely if Thurly thinks email works, but in fact it doesn't.